Are you preparing for the IELTS test?

 And what does the story describe here?

-The shop?
 The shop assistant?
-The bags?

 In fact, it uses all the above to help describe the bag the student chose in the end.